NLnetLabs/routinator/doc/manual/source/manual-page.rst

       rsync-timeout
             An integer value specifying the number seconds an rsync command is allowed to run before it is being terminated.
 The default if the value is missing is 300 seconds.
+Set the value to 0 to turn the timeout off.

       disable-rrdp
             A boolean value that, if present and true, turns off the use of